anshulsamar/anshulsamar.github.io/_texts/recipe.md

 Ingredients:

-1/2 spoon of dhania powder (this is neither a teaspoon nor a tablespoon, but rather a very unique sized spoon that I have been using for many years and all my recipes are based off of this one particular spoon.
-It’s most likely not available anywhere else*)
+1/2 spoon of dhania powder (this is neither a teaspoon nor a tablespoon, but rather a very unique sized spoon that I have been using for many years and all my recipes are based off of this one particular spoon)
 Couple pieces of this thing.
 1/2 spoon salt, 1/2 spoon mirchi, and 3 nice pinches of haldi.
 Once ghee is ready, mix it in it properly.